Bricked-Archive/elelctions/README.md

 this is a very cool system made by bricked which is very safe and secure and uncheatable pls trust it

+> [!Warning]
+> This project has been archived, as the Elelctions successfully took place and the bot is no longer needed.

 ## Usage

+You don't.

 ## Building